sinai-dev/UnityExplorer/README.md

 * The "Mouse Inspect" dropdown in the "Inspector" panel allows you to inspect objects under the mouse.
   * <b>World</b>: uses Physics.Raycast to look for Colliders
   * <b>UI</b>: uses GraphicRaycasters to find UI objects

+### Freecam

+* UnityExplorer provides a basic Free Camera which you can control with your keyboard and mouse.
+* Unlike all other features of UnityExplorer, you can still use Freecam while UnityExplorer's menu is hidden.
+* Supports using the game's main Camera or a separate custom Camera.
+* See the Freecam panel for further instructions and details.

 ### Clipboard